Information decomposition in complex systems via machine learning: Results

 \section{Results}

-\textbf{Boolean circuit.} A Boolean circuit (Fig.~\ref{fig:circuit}a) was constructed with ten binary inputs $\boldsymbol{X}=(X_1,...,X_{10})$ and a binary output $Y$.
+\textbf{Boolean circuit.} A randomly generated Boolean circuit with ten binary inputs $\boldsymbol{X}=(X_1,...,X_{10})$ and a binary output $Y$ is shown in Fig.~\ref{fig:circuit}a.
 Assuming a uniform distribution over inputs, the truth table specifies the joint distribution $p(x_1,...,x_{10},y)$, and the interactions between inputs are prescribed by a wiring of logical \texttt{AND}, \texttt{OR}, and \texttt{XOR} gates.
 An information bottleneck was distributed to every input $X_i$ to monitor from where the predictive information originated via compressed variables $U_i$ (Fig.~\ref{fig:circuit}b).
 We trained a multilayer perceptron (MLP) to learn the relationship between the lossy compressions $\boldsymbol{U}$ and $Y$.

-Over the course of a single training run, the coefficient of the information bottleneck strength $\beta$ was swept to obtain a spectrum of predictive models.
+Over the course of a training run, the coefficient of the information bottleneck strength $\beta$ was swept to obtain a spectrum of compression schemes and predictive models.
 The distributed information plane (Fig.~\ref{fig:circuit}c)~\citep{dib_ml} displays the predictive power as a function of the total information about the inputs $\sum I(U_i;X_i)$.
 The predictive performance ranged from zero predictive information without any information about the inputs (Fig.~\ref{fig:circuit}c, lower left) to all entropy $H(Y)$ accounted for by utilizing all ten bits of input information (Fig.~\ref{fig:circuit}c, upper right).
 For every point on the spectrum there was an allocation of information over the inputs; the distributed IB objective identified the information across all inputs that was most predictive.
 The most predictive information about $Y$ was found to reside in $X_3$---the input that routes through the fewest gates to $Y$---and then in the pair $X_3,X_{10}$, and so on.
+Inputs that perform identical roles in the circuit were compressed nearly identically, as seen in the pairs $X_1$ and $X_2$, $X_4$ and $X_5$, and $X_8$ and $X_9$.